 Grants

 Grants are a type of aid usually awarded by the federal government, often based on student/family financial need, that do not need to be repaid.
 The Department of Education sends the money to colleges, which credit students’ accounts.
 The most common type of federal grant is the Pell Grant, which is available to all undergraduate students who demonstrate financial need.
 To qualify, students must complete and submit the FAFSA.
-The maximum amount you can receive through the Pell Grant changes yearly.
-However, the amount you receive is based on a number of factors, including your financial need, the cost of attendance at your college, and how long and in what status you plan to attend (i.e., part-time or full-time).
+The maximum amount you can receive through the Pell Grant is $7,395 but changes yearly.
+However, the amount you receive is based on several factors, including your financial need, the cost of attendance at your college, and how long and in what status you plan to attend (i.e., part-time or full-time).

-One of the benefits of the Pell Grant is that it’s not affected by other aid, so the amount you receive won’t drop if you get any other scholarships.
-Additionally, each college or university receives enough money from the federal government to cover all the students who qualify, so there’s no danger of the money running out if you’re not the first to apply.
 The Federal Supplemental Educational Opportunity Grant (FSEOG) is another type of grant awarded to undergraduate students with an “exceptional” level of need.
 The program is administered through the financial aid offices of all participating colleges, so you should get in touch with your school to determine whether they participate and see how to apply.
 Awards can range from $100–$4,000 based on your need, and schools must pay out at least once per term.
 Any FSEOG funds you are awarded may be credited toward your tuition or paid to you directly, depending on the college.
 Just like with the Pell Grant, students should fill out the FAFSA to determine their FSEOG eligibility.
 Unlike the Pell Grant, however, each participating college only has a certain amount of FSEOG funding to work with, so this option is essentially first come, first served.

 Other federal aid

-There are a number of other financial aid options available through the federal government aside from the Pell Grant and FSEOG.
+There are several other financial aid options available through the federal government aside from the Pell Grant and FSEOG.
 For example, if you plan to become a teacher in a high-need, low-income area of the country, you may be eligible for the Teacher Education Assistance for College and Higher Education (TEACH) Grant.
 Additional government money is available for students who have completed community service with organizations like AmeriCorps, those with specific cultural backgrounds, children of service members, and more.
 A range of scholarships are also available for students with specific interests, such as scholarships from the National Institutes of Health for students interested in studying science and medicine.

 Related: All the Important Financial Aid Terms You Need to Know